-The [Ethics Commission) may determine what constitutes a "governmental body" for purposes of the prohibition set forth in Section 12-208(1) of the [State] Procurement Code.
+The [Ethics Commission) may determine what constitutes a "governmental body" for purposes of the prohibition set forth in Section 12-207(1) of the [State] Procurement Code.
 Such determination should be based on the separate and distinct function of a particular smaller unit.

-R12-208.01.3 Waiver.
-Under the provisions of Section 12-208(1)(Restrictions on Employment of Present and Former Employees, Contemporaneous Employment Prohibited) of the [State] Procurement Code, the [Ethics Commission] may waive the prohibition set forth in that Section on a case-by-case basis.
-Prior to granting a waiver, the [Ethics Commission] shall make written determinations that:
+R12-207.01.2 Waiver.
+Under the provisions of Section 12-207(1)(Restrictions on Employment of Present and Former Employees, Contemporaneous Employment Prohibited) of the [State] Procurement Code, the [Chief Procurement Officer] may waive the prohibition set forth in that Section on a case-by-case basis.
+Prior to granting a waiver, the [Chief Procurement Officer] shall make written determinations that:

 (a) the contemporaneous employment of the [State] employee has been publicly disclosed;

-(b) the [State] employee will be able to perform his or her procurement functions without actual or apparent bias or favoritism; and
+(b) the [State] employee will be able to perform their procurement functions without actual or apparent bias or favoritism; and

 (c) the best interest of the [State] will not be impaired.